Details

 Haye Barton Farm is a huge dog friendly farmhouse in St Ive,…

-This jagged southwestern coast of England can be broken down into three dog-friendly categories, which are: beaches, walking and sightseeing/culture.
+This jagged southwestern coast of England can be broken down into three dog-friendly categories, which are: beaches, walking and sightseeing.
 A combination of these achieves the blend of “day out for everyone” and “dog friendly” without compromising on either.

 The golden beaches of Cornwall have a reputation for bringing in flocks of both British and international tourists to their shores every Summer, and it’s not just the famous St Ives Bay which makes that the case.
 All the previously mentioned towns and villages will have a “local”, but there are some exemplary dog-friendly beaches if you’re willing to move around which include Porthkidney Beach, Constantine Bay Beach, Holywell Bay Beach, Watergate Bay Beach and Duckpool Beach.